Jens-AIMLX/mcp-diagnosis-tool/verification_management.md

 3. Perform actions step-by-step
 4. Observe console logs in real-time
 5. Check UI changes after each action
-6. Take screenshots for documentation
+6. if in doubt or unclear ui interaction feddback : Take screenshots for analysis with cogntive-visual-dimensions
+7. Analyze if step shows expected visual behaviour by anaylzing cognitive-visual-dimensions result

 **Example workflow:**
 ```